axibase/atsd/rule-engine/functions-format.md

 ## Overview

-The functions format numbers and dates to strings according to the specified pattern.
+The functions format numbers, dates, collections, and maps to strings according to the specified format.

 ## Reference